 Agomelatine is an antidepressant that works in two unique ways.
 It blocks serotonin receptors so that you have more serotonin freely available in your brain.
 It also stimulates melatonin receptors to help you sleep.

 Agomelatine is approved to treat depression in Europe and Australia.
-However, the FDA has not yet approved the medication for use in the United States due to negative results seen in late-stage trials.
+But the FDA hasn’t yet approved the medication for use in the United States due to negative results seen in late-stage trials.
 The possibility of liver damage is also a concern.

 New antidepressants open new avenues in depression treatment that haven’t been explored before.
 However, older antidepressants are still the first choice for antidepressant medication.
 Here are the five most common antidepressants.